 As well, the latest BoA Global Fund Manager Survey shows that cash levels are at historically low levels, and so are equity allocations.

-reported that Ukraine and Russia are nearing a possible deal to transport grain through the Black Sea, which would be a huge positive surprise that alleviates inflation pressure.
+The FT reported that Ukraine and Russia are nearing a possible deal to transport grain through the Black Sea, which would be a huge positive surprise that alleviates inflation pressure.

 Ukraine and Russia are close to agreeing a deal to secure the safe passage of millions of tonnes of grain through the Black Sea but remain at odds over how to ensure the security of the ports and ships along the crucial export route, according to people familiar with the UN-led negotiations.